Freely-Given-org/BibleReferences/README.md

 8. To allow specification of non-versified text, e.g., introductions, section headings, footnotes, etc.
 9. To allow specifications of ranges (like MAT_6:3-4) and lists (like MAT_6:3,5,11-12,16)
 10. To allow specification of part of a component like a verse, e.g., words, letters, and commonly-used roughly-specified parts like "second-half"
+11. To allow specification of a page number of a printed Bible
-11. To propose an HTML compatible form for use on websites -- currently every man and his dog uses different links, e.g id="C4V5" or "004-005", etc.
+12. To propose an HTML compatible form for use on websites -- currently every man and his dog uses different links, e.g id="C4V5" or "004-005", etc.
+13. To be usable with any B/C/V (book/chapter/verse) resource, not just Bibles but also Bible commentaries and similar texts
+14. Normally the versification system of the target reference is expected -- however use back tick to indicate that the reference is in the source text versification, i.e., the reference still needs to be mapped into the destination text versification

 ## More to come...

+Might end up with something like:

+- KJV!MAT_3:16b
+- KJV+1769!REV_22:1,7
+- KJV+1769!CambridgePressEdition!REV_22:1W3-5
+- KJV!`PSA_1:0